-Neil Kirschner is the point of contact for Clean Cities' coalitions in Arizona, Louisiana, New Mexico, Oklahoma, and Texas.
+Neil Kirschner is the point of contact for Clean Cities' coalitions in Arizona, Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
 His responsibilities include facilitating the efforts of the Clean Cities coalitions to increase the use of alternative fuels and vehicles through the development of public-private partnerships.
 Along with traditional project management duties, Kirschner facilitates technology deployment strategies, evaluates proper alternative fuel technologies, determines resource availability, provides technical assistance, contributes areas of expertise, and supports transportation market transformation activities.

 Kirschner has been supporting Clean Cities since August 2006.
 Prior to working with Clean Cities, he worked at the National Energy Technology Laboratory performing a wide variety of duties as a DOE employee in support of the Department of Homeland Security's Office of the Assistant Secretary for Infrastructure Protection and DOE's Office of Electricity Delivery and Energy Reliability.